Recognized Artists

 Students rehearse, create, and train beside professionals in the entertainment industry.
 The Hawaiʻi Conservatory of Performing Arts highlights working artists to help guide the students on their journey towards a career in the performing arts.

-Established Island Artists
+Distinguished Island Artists

 The conservatory chooses one or more established island artists, producing a selection of their body of work, and facilitating their creation of new, original work, which our students will present to audiences.